dxxmsdxy/prompt/README.md

 ### LLMs: The new web interface.

-Let's not complicate this; browsers, plugins, and web APIs can use a simple primitive to communicate with LLMs accessing the page.
+Let's not complicate this; web pages and APIs can use a simple primitive to communicate with LLMs accessing the page.

 Simply and explicitly express how LLMs should present a page's content.